⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 MetricValueDescription

-Price/Sales (TTM)0.90Compares the company's market capitalization to its trailing twelve-month revenue, often used for companies with volatile or negative earnings.
+Price/Sales (TTM)0.74The trailing price-to-sales ratio compares the company's market capitalization to its total revenue over the past twelve months, often used for companies with fluctuating earnings or no earnings.

-EV/EBITDA10.69Compares the enterprise value to earnings before interest, taxes, depreciation, and amortization, often used to compare companies with different capital structures.
+EV/EBITDA9.36Enterprise Value to EBITDA measures the total value of the company relative to its earnings before interest, taxes, depreciation, and amortization, often used for cross-company comparisons.

 Peer Comparison